pantheon-systems/documentation/source/content/guides/sftp/04-rsync-and-sftp.md

 <Alert title="Notes" type="info">

- - This document covers copying [files](/files), excluding database files.
+ - This section covers copying [files](/files), excluding database files.
 You cannot directly access the database files.
-See [Use the Pantheon WebOps Workflow](/pantheon-workflow) for more information on how code moves up and content moves down.
+Refer to [Use the Pantheon WebOps Workflow](/pantheon-workflow) for more information on how code moves up and content moves down.

  - You will not be able to use SFTP or rsync to add any file or directory listed in a `.gitignore` file to your Git repository.
 Any file uploaded in this way cannot be committed and will not be available for deployment.